 These 5 tips will help any freelancer generate more revenue quickly, simply, and professionally.

 Although it can seem like a real hassle, it’s actually beneficial in the long run to spend a bit of time tracking your actual versus estimated time spent working.
-You’ll probably find out a lot about how you spend your time.
+You’ll probably find out a lot about how you spend your time by using a time management software.
 Once you’ve found distractions or inefficient processes, take the time to correct them.
 You’ll end up streamlining your work process and becoming more profitable.

 A lot of the value in your work may not be effectively measured by time.
 Some things are more project-based, such as web design or advertising.
 You may find it makes better business sense to charge based on results, not hours worked, in these cases.
 How results are measured will depend on your particular skill set, but some examples are web traffic, responses, leads or sales.

 When you’re determining pricing based on results, take into account the amount of work you put in and the time it takes to generate the result.
 It’s easy to under price your own work out of modesty, but take an honest look at the quality of your work and compare it to competitors.
 Some people are more comfortable charging a base fee plus a commission based on results.

 That being said, sometimes hourly compensation is appropriate, depending on what you do and how you do it.
 Just make sure you are getting what you deserve.

 It really is that simple – charge more for what you do.
 Of course, it can be difficult to let clients know when your rates are changing.
 However, if you thoroughly research the matter and have concrete reasoning for the price increase, they’ll more than likely understand.
 After all, your clients chose you because they want to work with you.